rynaardb/rynaardb.github.io_BK/_posts/2020-06-04-introducting-waterup-app.md

 {% include gallery caption="WaterUP - Water Tracker for Apple Watch" %}

 WaterUP tracks your daily water intake and reminds you to drink water and stay hydrated throughout the day.
 Having suffered from kidney stones in the past I know firsthand how important it is to stay hydrated.
 Just thinking about the pain alone is enough reason for me to make sure I stay hydrated.
 Spending so much time sitting in front of my computer screen coding away it becomes really easy to forget to stay hydrated.
-And no, coffee doesn't count 😁
+And no, coffee doesn't count.

 Before I came up with the idea to actually develop WaterUP, I looked around on the App Store and couldn't really find any apps that is just simple and to the point.
 All I wanted was to log my water intake and set my schedule to be reminded via push notifications.
 Also, I wanted this to be a standalone watchOS app and to not have to worry about an iOS companion app which I will most likely never use.